• Skip to primary navigation

 Shortcuts

-• Store-Bought Pasta Sheets: Look for fresh pasta sheets (not dried lasagna noodles) in the refrigerated section.
-Quality varies, but good ones save tons of time.
+• Store-Bought Pasta Sheets: Fresh ones in refrigerated section save tons of time.

-• Make Ahead: Prepare the filling up to 2 days in advance and store it covered in the fridge.
-You can also make the pasta dough a day ahead.
+• Make Ahead: Prepare filling 2 days in advance, store covered in fridge.
+Dough can be made a day ahead too.

 Pro Tips

-• Seal ‘Em Tight: Nonna always emphasized getting all the air out from around the filling before sealing.
-Air pockets expand and can burst your beautiful ravioli.
+• Seal ‘Em Tight: Nonna always said, get ALL the air out around filling before sealing.
+Air pockets burst your beautiful ravioli.
 Sigillare bene!
-Seal them well!

-• Don’t Overfill: It’s tempting, I know!
-But too much filling makes sealing difficult and increases the risk of bursting.
-A generous teaspoon is usually perfect for standard-sized ravioli.
+• Don’t Overfill: Tempting, but too much filling makes sealing hard and increases bursting risk.
+Generous teaspoon is perfect.

-• Semolina Dusting: Dusting your baking sheet and the ravioli lightly with semolina flour (or fine cornmeal) is better than using all-purpose flour for preventing sticking, as it doesn’t get gummy.
+• Semolina Dusting: Better than all-purpose for preventing sticking, doesn’t get gummy.

 Storage and Freezing Tips

-• Refrigerating: Store uncooked fresh ravioli in a single layer on a well-dusted baking sheet, covered tightly with plastic wrap, for up to 1 day.
+• Refrigerating: Store uncooked ravioli single layer on dusted sheet, covered tight with plastic, up to 1 day.

-• Freezing: For longer storage, freeze homemade spinach ravioli!
-Arrange uncooked ravioli in a single layer on a semolina-dusted baking sheet.
-Freeze until solid (about 1-2 hours).
-Transfer the frozen ravioli to an airtight container or freezer bag.
-They’ll keep for up to 2 months.
-Cook directly from frozen (add an extra minute or two to the boiling time).
-Cooked ravioli doesn’t freeze quite as well texture-wise, but you can store leftovers in sauce in the fridge for 2-3 days.
+• Freezing: Freeze homemade spinach ravioli for longer storage!
+Arrange uncooked ravioli single layer on semolina-dusted sheet.
+Freeze until solid (1-2 hours).
+Transfer to airtight container or freezer bag.
+Keeps 2 months.
+Cook directly from frozen (add extra minute or two).
+Cooked leftovers in sauce keep 2-3 days in fridge.

 Homemade Spinach Ricotta Ravioli